 The conventional wisdom that poor communities prosper as national economies expand and wealth is created has lost credibility over the last two decades.
-For example, post-apartheid South Africa has the highest recorded levels of inequality in wealth and income in the world.
-The gap between rich and poor has continued to widen since the 1990s, despite economic growth averaging around 2% per annum over this period.
+For example, post-apartheid South Africa (SA) has the highest recorded levels of inequality in wealth and income in the world (Alvaredo et al. 2017; World Bank 2018).
+The gap between rich and poor has continued to widen since the 1990s, despite economic growth averaging around 2 per cent per annum over this period.
 This is widely perceived to be unfair and unwarranted, which contributes to social and political instability and violent crime.
-The unemployment rate is between 26-40%, depending on how it is measured, compounded by stark disparities in health, education, housing and many other aspects of social and economic life (StatisticsSA, 2017).
-The 1994 democratic government inherited serious grievances, deep-seated inequalities and structural distortions from apartheid which have proved difficult to reverse and dismantle, including a relatively uncompetitive and resource-hungry economy, concentrated corporate ownership, a dysfunctional public education and training system, and profound spatial divides within cities and between regions.
+The unemployment rate is between 26 per cent and 40 per cent (depending on how it is measured), compounded by stark disparities in health, education, housing and many other aspects of social and economic life (Stats SA 2017).
+The 1994 democratic government inherited serious grievances, deep-seated inequalities and structural distortions from apartheid, which have proved difficult to reverse and dismantle, including a relatively uncompetitive and resource-hungry economy, concentrated corporate ownership, a dysfunctional public education and training system, and profound spatial divides within cities and between regions.

 The political settlement and peaceful transition to democracy promised a new social order, epitomised by a new constitution and new legislation.
-The Constitution was founded on the values of human dignity, human rights, freedom, non-racialism, non-sexism and the rule of law.
-It refers explicitly to the need to "heal divisions of the past" and "lay the foundations for a democratic and open society".
-It sought to provide a framework through which poverty would be progressively eliminated and society transformed by safeguarding democratic accountability and an independent judiciary, and guaranteeing important socio-economic rights and free speech.
-Since then, progress has been made to extend access to basic services, education, healthcare and social grants, through a deliberate process of redistribution driven by a relatively centralised state and funded from national tax revenues.
-However, a large section of the population lacks a real stake in the economy and remains trapped in poverty.
-Upward social mobility is severely restricted and race persists as a key marker of hardship and exclusion (Schotte et al, 2017).
+The constitution was founded on the values of human dignity, human rights, freedom, non-racialism, non-sexism and the rule of law.
+It refers explicitly to the need to 'heal divisions of the past' and 'lay the foundations for a democratic and open society'.
+It sought to provide a framework through which poverty would be progressively eliminated and society transformed by safeguarding democratic accountability and an independent judiciary, and guaranteeing important socioeconomic rights and free speech.
+Since then, progress has been made to extend access to basic services, education, health care and social grants through a deliberate process of redistribution driven by a relatively centralised state and funded from national tax revenues.
+However, a large section of the population lacks any real stake in the economy and remains trapped in poverty.
+Upward social mobility is severely restricted and race persists as a key marker of hardship and exclusion (Schotte et al. 2017).

-The goal of 'inclusive growth' features frequently in the national discourse, and from right across the political spectrum, although often as a casual catchphrase with no real definition of what it means.
+The goal of 'inclusive growth' features frequently in the national discourse - and from right across the political spectrum - although often as a casual catchphrase with no real definition of what it means.
 The need for far-reaching economic and social change is widely accepted, yet there is no agreement about what this should involve and how it could be achieved.
 The stakes are high and rising because of the fragile state of the economy (recently downgraded to junk status by two ratings agencies because of the slowdown in growth, rising budget deficit and escalating government debt) and serious political malaise and policy paralysis.

-Poor communities in many urban townships and rural areas have grown impatient at the faltering social progress and the persistent skewed distribution of wealth, opportunity and privilege, except for the emergence of a small, black elite linked to an enlarged public bureaucracy.
-People who can afford private education and healthcare increasingly opt out of state provision, which doesn't help to raise the quality.
-Popular discontent fuels violent protests, racial tensions, xenophobic attacks and extreme political rhetoric about nationalising the banks and mines, and expropriating private land without compensation.
+Poor communities in many urban townships and rural areas have grown impatient at the faltering social progress and the persistent skewed distribution of wealth, opportunity and privilege, except for the emergence of a small black elite linked mainly to an enlarged public bureaucracy and to black economic empowerment schemes in the private sector.
+People who can afford private education and health care increasingly opt out of state provision, rather than try to improve it.
+Popular discontent fuels violent protests, racial tensions, xenophobic attacks and extreme political rhetoric about nationalising the banks and mines.